 Club Youth Program Certification (CYPC), RYE certification and RYLA certification all have separate requirements.
 Certification for one does not satisfy any other.
 A Club must have a CYPC to participate in RYE, RYLA, Interact or if the Club participates in any activity in which adults are in a supervisory or one to one relationship with a minor.

-Club certification requires the club President, club President Elect, counselors, Mentors, Youth Advisors, and any other individual in a supervisory or one to one relationship with a minor in a Rotary club Youth program or activity to complete the following:
+Club certification requires the club President, club President Elect, Youth Services Chairperson, counselors, mentors, youth advisors, and any other individual in a supervisory or one to one relationship with a minor in a Rotary club Youth program or activity to complete the following:

 - Read and understand D5180 Youth Protection Policy